Mary Beecher Longyear

 Mary Beecher Longyear (December 21, 1851 – March 14, 1931) was an American philanthropist and wife of John Munro Longyear, a wealthy businessman.
 She funded the first King James Version of the Bible in Braille and was a patron of the arts, education and benevolent organizations.
 A student of Christian Science, in 1911, she began collecting documents and items related to the early development of the religion and later established the Longyear Museum to further this work.

-Life
+Early life and education

-Born Mary Hawley Beecher in Milwaukee, Wisconsin to Samuel Peck Beecher, a farmer, and Caroline Matilda Beecher (née Walker), she grew up in Bedford Township, Michigan.
+Mary Hawley Beecher was born in Milwaukee, Wisconsin.
+Her parents were Samuel Peck Beecher, a farmer, and Caroline Matilda Beecher (née Walker).
+She grew up in Bedford Township, Michigan.
 She was educated at Battle Creek public schools and Albion College, after which she became a teacher.
+Her mother instilled in her and her siblings a love for the Bible and daily prayer and study.